 On almost any given winter or spring day, the diversity of ski countries found here in Central Washington allow you to 1) lower your avalanche exposure and 2) find enjoyable snow conditions.

-18 inches of new snow jus blanketed Stevens Pass.
+1) 18 inches of new snow just blanketed Stevens Pass.
 This probably translates into very slow travel conditions and significant avalanche hazard around the Cascade Crest.
-At Blewett Pass, however, the new snow may have measured in at 6 inches, making the new snow far more manageable for covering distance and moderating the avalanche hazard.
+At Blewett Pass, however, the new snow may measure-in at 6 inches, making the new snow far more manageable for covering distance and moderating the avalanche hazard.

 How Can You Monitor All This?

 WenatcheeOutdoors has several tools to help you quickly monitor weather and snow conditions around the region.
-Under the ‘Condition Reports’ heading ‘Weather, Pass, Highway’ link.
+Under the ‘Condition Reports’ heading see the ‘Weather & Road’ link.
 In the matrix that displays, the right-hand column (Ski Area Weather) let’s you access a weeklong forecast for backcountry destinations around the region.
 Click on the different links for Stevens Pass, Blewett Pass, and Mission Ridge.
 While looking at these forecasts, you may also double click on the Google map inside these forecast and get a forecast that’s tailored to a more specialized region, like Mt.
 Stuart.

-After getting a sense of the expected weather, open up the Skiing–Alpine, BC, Nordic matrix (also in the Condition Reports area).
+After getting a sense of the expected weather, open up the ‘Winter Reports’ matrix (also in the Condition Reports area).
 The right-hand column (Avalanche Info and Telemetry) is particularly important for monitoring snow conditions.
-The upper links to AvalancheRept-Local and Aval.Rept-Stevens give you the generalized avalanche report for the East Slopes of the Cascades and for the Cascade Crest around Stevens Pass.
+The upper links to Avalanche-Eastside and Avalalanche-Stevens give you the generalized avalanche report for the East Slopes of the Cascades and for the Cascade Crest around Stevens Pass.
 Spend a fair amount of time learning how to read and interpret these reports.

-As a very general rule, when the hazard is rated 2 (moderate) or 3 (considerable) know that smart tour selection and terrain usage (sticking to forests, ridges, aspects with lower hazard, etc) can allow you to get out, enjoy a tour, and log some good turns without exposing yourself to excessive risks.
+As a very general rule when the hazard is rated 2 (moderate) or 3 (considerable), smart tour selection and terrain usage (sticking to forests and ridges, choosing aspects registering lower hazard, choosing elevation levels with lower hazard, etc.) can allow you to get out and enjoy a tour with good turns without exposing yourself to undue risks.
 Until you really know your stuff, when the hazard hits 4 (high) or 5(extreme), opt to downhill ski or Nordic ski on a groomed trail system.

 To further understand what’s going on around the region and where to spend the day touring, use the telemetry sites at Stevens Pass, Mission Ridge, and Tumwater Mountain, and compare what’s going on at the same general elevation (around 4,000 feet) with temperatures, wind strengths, wind directions, total snow accumulation, and new snow.
 Some of these sites give data for multiple elevations, so also study what’s going on at higher elevations.
-The telemetry site at the bottom of our column WA-Mtn Plots-Tele is especially valuable for letting you monitor the region–it puts all the data into graphs that most people will find easy to analyze.
+The telemetry site at the bottom of our column ‘WA State-All Mtn Weather Sites‘ is especially valuable for letting you monitor the region–it gives you links to graphs for each weather site that is much easier to analyze.
 From this one site you can see weeklong graphs of what’s taken place at Stevens (On the Pacific Crest) , at Tumwater Mountain (20 miles west of the crest) and at Mission Ridge (40 miles west of the crest).
 Note: one problem with this link is that after clicking the telemetry site you want to see, you’ll need to scroll down to find the actual graphs.

 When looking at these graphs, the safest region to ski is often obvious.
 And while safety should be the overriding factor in where you decide to ski, on those days when the entire region has rather uniform hazards (not unusual) the telemetry data can help you see where the skiing will be best, what aspects you might want to ski (or avoid), and the elevation you might want to ski (or avoid).

-**Note: At the bottom of all our online guidebooks, a search box helps users narrow down the selections.
-For example, if you want to see all the Blewett Pass area ski tours, enter ‘Skiing-Backcountry’ as your activity and ‘BlewettPass” as the area, and a stratified list of Blewett Pass ski tours pops up.
+**Note: At the side of the the online guidebooks, a search box helps users narrow down the selections.
+For example, if you want to see all the Blewett Pass area ski tours, click the Blewett Pass check box and the total number of ski tours will be filtered down to that area.